-Digital Europe Programme foresees to deploy the so-called "Transformation Platform Ecosystem", which includes the European Digital Service Infrastructures and building blocks (eID, eInvoicing, eDelivery, eSignature, context broker, etc.), interoperability solutions (eHealth patient summary and ePrescription)2, as well as the Open Data Platform, which can serve both the public and the private sector.
-This is the basis for an open European data and digital space, much of it enabled by services in federated clouds.
+Digital Europe Programme foresees to deploy the so-called "Transformation Platform Ecosystem", which includes the European Digital Service Infrastructures and building blocks (eID, eInvoicing, eDelivery, eSignature, context broker, etc.), interoperability solutions (eHealth patient summary and ePrescription), as well as the Open Data Platform, which can serve both the public and the private sector.

-EDIHs will serve local and regional public administrations and other public sector organisations that aspire to use the Transition Platform Ecosystem, to be compliant with the Principles of the Tallinn declaration on E-Government3.
-Furthermore, EDIHs will help public administrations to use other agreed standards and open source solutions, access government platforms or shared infrastructures (offered on the European or MS level), experiment with Artificial Intelligence and Blockchain for real-time policy-making (e.g. traffic optimisation), or help public administrations improve their cybersecurity.
-In this context, EDIHs could in particular assist public authorities/buyers to fully use the potential procuring innovation, and bring them into contact with companies that are ready to supply the necessary digital technology solutions ('technology providers'), stimulating further the development of the local ecosystem.
+EDIHs could serve local and regional public administrations and other public sector organisations that aspire to use the Transformation Platform Ecosystem, to be compliant with the Principles of the Tallinn declaration on E-Government.
+Furthermore, EDIHs could help public administrations to use other agreed standards and open source solutions, access government platforms or shared infrastructures (offered on the European or MS level), experiment with Artificial Intelligence and Blockchain for real-time policy-making (e.g. traffic optimisation), or help public administrations improve their cybersecurity.
+In this context, EDIHs could in particular assist public authorities/buyers to fully use the potential of procuring innovation, and bring them into contact with companies that are ready to supply the necessary digital technology solutions ('technology providers'), stimulating further the development of the local ecosystem.